Offshore Decommissioning Market Size 2026-2030

-The offshore decommissioning market size is forecast to increase by USD 3.19 billion at a CAGR of 7.9% between 2024 and 2029.
+The offshore decommissioning market size is valued to increase by USD 3.40 billion, at a CAGR of 7.9% from 2025 to 2030.
+Maturation of offshore oil and gas infrastructure will drive the offshore decommissioning market.

 What will be the Size of the Offshore Decommissioning Market during the forecast period?